MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Introduction

 \section{Introduction}

 Sign language is the primary communication mode for Deaf and Hard-of-Hearing (DHH) individuals, yet in predominantly oral societies they are often encouraged to rely on text instead of their preferred sign language \cite{yin2021including}.
 Research in sign language translation (SLT, sign-to-text) and generation (SLG, text-to-sign) aims to improve the accessibility of sign language, thereby mitigating the communication gap between the hearing and DHH communities.
-While SLT has seen significant progress \cite{li2025uni-sign,gong2024llms,chentwo,jang2025lost,wongsign2gpt,guo2025bridging,fish2025geo-sign,zuo2024towards,niu2023hksl}, SLG remains relatively underexplored.
+While SLT has seen significant progress \cite{li2025uni-sign,gong2024llms,chentwo,jang2025lost,wongsign2gpt,guo2025bridging,fish2025geo-sign,gan2025mixsigngraph,yao2023sign}, SLG remains relatively under-explored.

+Early SLG approaches typically rely on glosses, the written form of signs, as an intermediate representation and formulate SLG as a text-to-gloss-to-sign pipeline \cite{zuo2024simple,saunders2022signing,saunders2020progressive,stoll2020text2sign}.
+While glosses encode rich linguistic information, the performance of gloss-based methods is constrained by the quality of the text-to-gloss module: due to the high cost of gloss annotations, gloss-based datasets are often limited in scale, leading to degraded text-to-gloss performance.
+For example, Gemini-generated glosses exhibit an error rate of over 60\% \cite{guo2025bridging}.
+In addition, such cascaded pipelines incur higher inference latency.

-Typical SLG works \cite{Shi_2025_ICCV,baltatzis2024nsa,fang2023signdiff,tang2025discrete,wang2025signvip} formulate the task as a visual content generation problem, using either GANs \cite{saunders2022signing} or diffusion models \cite{latentdiff}.
-Recently, motivated by the linguistic character of sign language and the generalizability of large language models (LLMs), a new research direction has emerged that models SLG through tokenization (Figure~\ref{fig:teaser}a) and autoregressive language models (ARLMs) \cite{zuo2025soke,yin-etal-2024-t2s,yu2025signavatars,fang2025signllm,fg2024signavatar} (Figure~\ref{fig:teaser}b).
+Given these limitations, recent efforts have increasingly adopted gloss-free SLG, directly generating signs from text.
+Typical works \cite{Shi_2025_ICCV,baltatzis2024nsa,fang2023signdiff,wang2025signvip} formulate the task as a visual content generation problem, using either GANs \cite{saunders2022signing} or diffusion models \cite{latentdiff}.
+Recently, motivated by the linguistic character of sign language and the generalizability of large language models (LLMs), a new research direction has emerged that models SLG through tokenization (\cref{fig:teaser}a) and autoregressive language models (ARLMs) \cite{zuo2025soke,yin-etal-2024-t2s,yu2025signavatars,fang2025signllm,fg2024signavatar} (\cref{fig:teaser}b).
 However, ARLMs have two main limitations: their left-to-right generation order restricts the use of bidirectional contexts and their one-token-at-a-time decoding introduces an inference bottleneck.